-Learn how to make potting mix at home!
-Commercial bags are pricey, really add up in costs, and also vary greatly in quality leading to fried plants.
-It’s satisfying to make your own to give your plants a healthy start—and leads to less headaches.
+Learn how to make your own soilless potting mix at home!
+Commercial bags are pricey, really add up in costs, and also vary greatly in quality, leading to fried plants.
+It’s satisfying to make your own to give your plants a healthy start—and leads to fewer headaches.
 Here’s our basic DIY potting mix recipe.

 Containers are great for a number of reasons, namely that they’re versatile, space-saving, and allow you to be more efficient in your use of resources.
 If you have a small garden space or live in an apartment with a balcony or rooftop, containers are for you.

 For containers, you’ll often read that you need to buy or make a good potting mix.
 But what does this mean?

 Potting mix is not garden soil—which is heavy and includes sand, clay, and other cheaper additives that won’t work for containers.
 Some people may refer to it as potting soil, but rather, potting mix is “soilless.”
 It’s lighter and fluffier than ground soil to allow enough air and water for the roots for healthy root growth but also provides enough anchorage for roots.
 These soilless are sterile, so there is no chance of introducing pest or disease problems.

 Potting mix can certainly be bought in bags at garden stores.
 Look for “Soilless Potting Mix,” which generally includes three ingredients: 1) peat moss or coconut coir for moisture and nutrient retention, 2) pine bark for anchorage, and 3) either perlite or vermiculite so air space so it’s light and fluffy.
 Some potting mix also includes fertilizer or moisture-retaining treatments.
 If you use a potting mix with fertilizer, you’ll need to adjust the fertilizer you provide.
 (Think of salted butter versus unsalted butter in a recipe!)